-(i) Obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or

-(ii) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.
+- (i) Obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or - (ii) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.

-Under FDA regulations (21 CFR §50.3(g) a human subject is defined as:

-- 1) An individual who is or becomes a participant in research, either as a recipient of the test article or as a control.
-A participant may be either a healthy human or a patient. - 2) Or in the case of a medical device: A human who participates in an investigation, either as an individual on whom or on whose specimen an investigational device is used or as a control.
-A participant may be in normal health or may have a medical condition or disease.
+Under FDA regulations (21 CFR §50.3(g)) a human subject is defined as: An individual who is or becomes a participant in research, either as a recipient of the test article or as a control.
+A subject may be either a healthy human or a patient.